AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

-May be someone else would find a better way to do it.
+May be someone else would find a better way to do it, this is why it is crutial to ask feedback too.
 Here I made every method that is going to be used only internally, private.
 Private means that nobody has access to it outside of the classe, so there is no point to test it, in this case, it only helps the 'print_statement' method to be shorter and easier to read.

 Here, on another repository, we can see that refacoring enabled me to remove lines of code and tests: [Link to commits of the Echo challenge](https://github.com/AdrienFabre/echo_ruby/commits/master)